RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 18.md

 Frank had appeared as if from nowhere, grabbed her in the way he often did around the neck in a headlock, and dragged her away.

 She tried to scream, but he put a knife in her mouth.
 The taste of blood was instant and she felt herself go limp in panic.
 He forced her teeth to close around the knife and hold it in place while he dragged her further.
-All she could think about was the sensation of trying to relax her tongue and it constantly flexing and lolling against the blade.
-Thinking about not moving her tongue simply seemed to make it move more, blood pooled in her mouth and she puffed air through her teeth to try and let the blood out so she didn't choke on it and injured herself worse with this knife.
+All she could think about was the sensation of trying to relax her tongue and it constantly flexing and lolling against the blade despite her efforts.
+Thinking about not moving her tongue simply seemed to make it move more, blood pooled in her mouth and she puffed air through her teeth to try and let the blood out so she didn't choke on it and injured herself worse.

 She had no time to take in her surroundings as she was dragged further and further into the half-built building.
 She had no idea what sort of place this would end up being but it had so many twisting turns and nooks with construction material littered about even if she got free she wasn't confident she would be able to find her way back out.